 Andrei: “First and foremost, they have to willfully venture outside their bubble.

-It’s amazing how the average individual is so caught up in day-to-day activities that the mere idea of taking a step back and looking at the big picture seems downright ludicrous.
+It’s amazing how the average person is so caught up in day-to-day activities that the mere idea of taking a step back and looking at the big picture seems downright ludicrous.
 I get that we all have occupations, families and what not.
 But if we can find time to binge watch a series on Netflix, we owe it to ourselves to dedicate even a fraction of that time to educating ourselves about the economic dimension of our lives.
 I’m not unreasonable and in fact, my “one minute” concept around which the YouTube channel I’m (in)famous for is all about giving people a good bang for their time (not buck) and teaching them economics without it putting much of a burden on their schedule.
 But you owe it to yourself to at least do something tangible when it comes to understanding the financial dimension of the world we live in.
 Instead of watching a movie each week, watch only three per month and spend time you’d normally allocate to movie #4 watching a documentary or reading a book.
 Again, nothing Earth-shattering.

 Next, they need to keep their ear to the ground when it comes to current events.